-KG-Registry includes a small set of local agent skills to support curation and maintenance workflows in this repository.
+KG-Registry includes a small set of local agent skills to support curation and maintenance workflows in this repository, plus a set of read-only discovery skills for exploring what the registry knows about a resource or domain.

-resource/reports/curation_problems.tsvuv run make validate-file FILE=...If you are not working in a local clone of the repository, stop and clone it first.
+resource/reports/curation_problems.tsvuv run make validate-file FILE=...If you want to curate or maintain resources and are not working in a local clone, stop and clone the repository first.

 The current agent workflows are defined in the repository’s .agents/ directory.